yurisuika/Compost/README.md

 Compost is a Fabric mod that makes composters compost organic materials into dirt!
 Have you ever thought that bone meal wasn't quite the right product that a composter should bring to Minecraft?
 Well now you can use them to produce dirt!
 Bring out the true essence of a composter and get dirty!

+If you still wish to have a way to automate bone meal production, you are not left out!
+Bones can now be smelted to produce bone meal!
+You will also get a bit of experience to boot!

 ---

 ## <p align="center">DOWNLOADS</p>